List of WLAN channels: 860 MHz

-802.11ah operates in sub-gigahertz unlicensed bands.
-Each world region supports different sub-bands, and the channels number depends on the starting frequency on the sub-band it belongs to.
-Therefore there is no global channels numbering plan, and the channels numbers are incompatible between world regions (and even between sub-bands of a same world region).
+900 MHz

-The following sub-bands are defined in the 802.11ah specifications:
+Each world region supports different sub-bands, and the channel numbers depend on the starting frequency on the sub-band it belongs to.
+Therefore there is no global channel numbering plan, and the channel numbers are incompatible between world regions (and even between sub-bands of a same world region).
+However, for the purposes of illustration, the following table lists all the worldwide permitted frequencies with the channel numbers assigned to the region with the largest number of permitted frequencies, the United States.